Why Breath Control is the Foundation of Low Brass Mastery

 Start every practice session with breath-only work before touching the mouthpiece.
 This prioritizes the respiratory system and sets the tone for the rest of your practice.

-• 3 minutes of long tones on a single pitch, focusing solely on air steadiness
+• 3 minutes: Long tones on a single pitch, focusing solely on air steadiness.
+Use a tuner and listen for pitch stability.

-• 5 minutes of playing etudes or scales while consciously monitoring breath support
+• 5 minutes: Play etudes or scales while consciously monitoring breath support.
+Mark breaths in your music and stick to them.

 Tracking Progress with Technology